May 5 – 11, 2024

 Thank you for your interest in International Compost Awareness Week (ICAW) 2024

 Each year, for ICAW in the US a new theme is chosen.
-The theme is used for the Poster Contest, which encourages artists throughout the world to create a design sharing the importance of composting and compost use.
+The theme is used for the Poster Contest, which encourages artists, age 14 and older, from throughout the world to create a design sharing the importance of composting and compost use.
 There is also a video contest for children in 4th – 8th grade (ages 10 - 13).